Like many family lawyers, we see first-hand on a daily basis, the critical changes which we need to make in our Family Law system.

 Increased Promotion of ADR in Family Law

 Conflict in relationship breakdown benefits no-one, least of all the couple involved, or their children.
 Our system is by far too adversarial and does not provide enough alternatives to court for families in crisis.
 Alternative Dispute Resolution methods should be more accessible and available to people to avoid court.
 These can take the form of Mediation or Collaborative Law.
 The public should be informed more and educated more about the benefits of using ADR.
 It usually takes less time, and costs far less than protracted proceedings.
-In addition, agreements are more likely to last without complication or need to enforce.
+In addition, agreements are more likely to last without complication or a need to be enforced.

 Resources for the Family Law System